eProsima/Fast-DDS-docs/docs/advanced.rst

 ^^^^^^^^^^^^^^^^^^

-As explained :ref:`above <DS_key_concepts>` the *clients* send hailing messages to the *servers* at regular intervals (ping period) until they received message reception acknowledgement.
+As explained :ref:`above <DS_key_concepts>` the *clients* send hailing messages to the *servers* at regular intervals (ping period) until they receive message reception acknowledgement.
 This period is specified in the member:

 .. code-block:: bash